kpvdr/wheedle/README.md

 - Requests (https://requests.readthedocs.io/en/master/) - This is packaged on some distros (such as Fedora) but must be installed using `pip install --user requests` on those where this is not the case.
-- Podman (if building or using containers)
+- Podman (https://podman.io/) - Packaged on most distros.
+This is needed if building or using containers
 - Python 3

 ## Building and installing